AUSPEXI/aethergenai/docs/COMPREHENSIVE_USER_MANUAL.md

 ## 🚀 **GETTING STARTED**

 ### **Step 1: Platform Access**
-1. Contact our sales team for platform access
+1. Visit the public site and review pricing at `/pricing`
-2. Complete enterprise authentication setup
+2. Use Buy buttons (Stripe) or contact sales for Enterprise
-3. Access the platform dashboard
+3. Access features based on entitlements; no general login required for marketing pages

 ### **Step 2: First Project**
 1. **Upload Data**: Import your dataset (CSV, JSON, or database connections)